Really-Simple-Plugins/complianz-gdpr/readme.txt

 IMPORTANT!
 Complianz | GDPR/CCPA Cookie Consent can help you meet compliance requirements, but the user must ensure that all requirements are met.

-= Cookiedatabase.org API Privacy & Terms =

-Complianz connects with Cookiedatabase.org to collect and synchronize the most recent descriptions for cookies and related services.
-After consent in Complianz | GDPR/CCPA Cookie Consent,  Cookiedatabase.org will collect your domain, cookies (descriptions) and used plugins for the sole purpose of researching and moderating cookies and related services.
-For more information, please check our [privacy statement](https://cookiedatabase.org/privacy-statement).
-Cookiedatabase.org is an open-source, community-driven cookie database founded by Complianz.io.
-[Terms of Use CC BY-SA 4.0](https://creativecommons.org/licenses/by-sa/4.0/)

 = Love Complianz? =
 If you enjoy this plugin and you want your site to have the best compliancy features, consider purchasing the [premium version](https://complianz.io/pricing), also available for multisite users.